opringle/cayman-blog/_posts/2018-02-06-CNNLSTM_entity_recognition.md

     ![](/images/cnn_char.png)
     > Images from [Named Entity Recognition with Bidirectional LSTM-CNNs](https://www.aclweb.org/anthology/Q16-1026), Figures 1 & 2

 The word embeddings, word features and convolutional character features are concatenated (see figure below).
-They then pass through the bidirectional lstm component.
+They then pass through the bidirectional recurrent component.
 Here, an LSTM is unrolled forwards by the length of the input sentence.
 A second layer is unrolled backwards by the length of the input sentence.
-This backward layer receives the output from an unrolled cell in the forward layer, as well as the original input.
+This backward layer receives the output from its corresponding unrolled cell in the forward layer, as well as the word feature vector.

 ![](/images/drnn_architecure.png)
 > Images from [Named Entity Recognition with Bidirectional LSTM-CNNs](https://www.aclweb.org/anthology/Q16-1026), Figures 1 & 2

  Both forward and backward outputs are combined in the output layer.
 This layer has number of units = number of possible BILOU entity tags.
 The log-softmax transformation is used to squeeze the output into the range 0 to 1.
 The model output can then be interpretted as the predicted probability the input word belows to all possible tags.
+The output layer for each token is as follows:

 ![](/images/output_layer.png)
 > Images from [Named Entity Recognition with Bidirectional LSTM-CNNs](https://www.aclweb.org/anthology/Q16-1026), Figure 3

-The following code constructs a function, which will build a similarm network symbol depending on the bucket size of the batch passing through it.
+The following code constructs a function, which will build a similar network symbol depending on the bucket size of the batch passing through it.
 Note that this network only encorporates features 1 & 3.
-My symbol also combines the forward and backward outputs before passing them through the cross entropy loss.
+My symbol also combines the forward and backward outputs before passing them through a cross entropy loss layer.

 ```python
 def sym_gen(seq_len):